arkency/posts/posts/2017-10-16-two-ways-for-testing-preloading-eager-loading-of-activerecord-association-in-rails.md

 end
 ```

 If you go that way make sure to create enough records to detect potential issues with eager loading.
 One order with one line is not enough because with and without the eager loading the number of queries would be the same.
-In this case only when you have 2 order lines you can see the difference in number of queries with preloading (2, one for all orders and one for all lines) vs without preloading (3, one for all orders and one for every line separately).
+In this case only when you have 2 order lines you can see the difference in a number of queries with preloading (2, one for all orders and one for all lines) vs without preloading (3, one for all orders and one for every line separately).
 Always make sure your test is failing before fixing it :)

 While using this approach is possible, it tells me that it could be nice to split the responsibilities into two smaller methods.
-One responsible for extracting the right records from database (so IO-related) and one for transforming the data and doing the computations (no IO, side-effect free).
+One responsible for extracting the right records from a database (IO-related) and one for transforming the data and doing the computations (no IO, side-effect free).

 ### Would you like to continue learning more?